-With 24 courts available (soon to be 49!), Open Play is available all day every day.
-Although some courts may be reserved for skill specific levels, instructional classes, or special events, there will ALWAYS be some open courts available for open play.
+With 49 courts available, Open Play is available all day, every day.
+Although some courts may be reserved for skill specific levels, instructional classes, Tournaments or special events, there will ALWAYS be some open courts available for open play.

 Please follow the system described below to make efficient use of the courts and to be fair to all participants regardless of skill level.

 Open Play: Pictona always has courts available for Open Play.
 If a court is available, anyone can play.
 If all courts are occupied, the Paddle Rack System is used to queue players for the next available court.
 On Open Play courts, a single game to 11 is played, and all 4 players vacate the court at the conclusion of the game if others are waiting with paddles in the rack.

 Skill Pods: Players often prefer to play with others of similar skill level.
 For day-to-day play we designate certain courts for Open Play based on skill level.
 We call these Skill Pods and the levels are:

 For the standard locations of our Skill Pods, please visit our Court Usage page.

 For improved Open Play it is important that all players learn their skill level and respect the skill level of others when selecting the Skill Pod to play.
 Go HERE to read more about Skill Ratings.

 Matching Up for Open Play and Skill Pod Selection: No registration is required for open doubles play; simply check in as a member or visitor.
 Navigate to the general Open Play courts and use the paddle rack system or head to your appropriate skill pod.
 Here are additional guidelines for selecting Skill Pods: